-Informal consultations were carried out with the local community on the proposals for the new Cliftonville conservation areas designations in October 2010, after which a Character Appraisal and Management Plan for each of the proposed conservation areas was prepared including the Ethelbert Road and Athelstan Road Character Appraisal and Management Plan.
-This early engagement highlighted issues and aspirations in Cliftonville, which informed the preparation of the character appraisals.
+Informal consultations were carried out with the local community on the proposals for the new Cliftonville conservation area designations in October 2010, after which a Character Appraisal and Management Plan for each of the new conservation areas was prepared.
+Following this six week public consultation on the Council's website between (fill in dates), a Public Consultations Report will be prepared (copies may be obtained from the District Council) and amendments to the text and mapping will be made as appropriate.
+Finally, each Character Appraisal and Management Plan will be approved by the Council as a material document for development management purposes.

-This Character Appraisal and Management Plan for Ethelbert Road and Athelstan Road Conservation Area was a subject of a six week public consultation between 22nd September 2014 and 30th October 2014 and subsequently amended in light of the feedback received before being put before the Cabinet for final approval.
-Finally, the Character Appraisal and Management Plan was approved by the Cabinet on 20th January 2015 as a material document for development management purposes.